Access managed services using Private Service Connect

 Click the Connected endpoints tab.

-Select the Private Service Connect endpoint you want to delete, and click Delete.
+Select the endpoint that you want to delete, and then click Delete.

 gcloud